Brogandaisy/BrightonGlow/README.md

 - Admin & Order Management:
 Tested admin access to manage products and update order statuses.

+Test Examples:

+Profile Form:
+Expected: When a logged-in user enters valid info and submits the form, their details are saved, and they are redirected to the profile page.
+Testing: Filled in valid fields for full name, phone number, address, and selected a skin type, then clicked "Save Changes".
+Result: Redirected to profile page.
+Updated info displayed as expected.
+Fix: No fix needed; happy flow works.

+Skin Quiz:
+Expected: When a user selects “Sensitive” for most answers, they are redirected to /products/products/?skin_type=sensitive.
+Testing: Chose “Sensitive” for all 3 quiz questions and clicked “Get Recommendations”.
+Result: User redirected to correct URL and shown matching product list.
+Fix: No fix needed; logic works correctly.

+Phone Number Update Profile:
+Expected: If the user enters 12345 as their phone number, the system should reject the form and display “Enter a valid UK phone number starting with 07 or +44.”
+Testing: Typed 12345 into the phone field, submitted the profile update form.
+Result: Validation error appeared correctly next to the phone field.
+Fix: RegexValidator on phone field worked.
+No code change needed.

+Loyalty Points Admin:
+Expected: Admin can manually update a user’s loyalty_points value from the Django admin.
+Testing: Logged into Django admin → Accounts → Customer → Selected user → Updated points from 20 to 5.
+Result: Value saved, reflected immediately on customer profile page.
+Fix: No fix needed; model field editable and visible in admin.

 ### Testing Across Different Devices
 I tested the responsiveness of the website across different screen sizes to ensure proper layout and usability.